KhurramPirov/Word_Embedding-as-Implicit-Matrix-Factorization/README.md

 # Word_Embedding-as-Implicit-Matrix-Factorization
-Key results and ideas of the paper https://papers.nips.cc/paper/5477-neural-word-embedding-as-implicit-matrix-factorization.pdf presented in the simple noteboook with theoretical equations derivation.
+Key results and ideas of the paper https://papers.nips.cc/paper/5477-neural-word-embedding-as-implicit-matrix-factorization.pdf presented in the simple noteboook with the derivation of the main theoretical equations.